Best Voice Journaling Apps in 2025 (Updated for 2026)

 Price: Free, included on every smartphone

 It would be dishonest to write a guide to voice journaling apps without acknowledging that you already have a perfectly adequate starting tool on your phone.
+Voice Memos on iPhone and the Recorder app on Android both capture high-quality audio and work offline.
+Google’s Recorder app on Pixel devices offers on-device transcription that’s fully private — recordings never leave your phone.

 Use the built-in recorder to start voice journaling today.
 Switch to a dedicated app when you know the habit is working and you want more from it.